LargeSauce/CSPFinal_ColinMcBride/README.md

 # CSPFinal_ColinMcBride
-Laser Guidance System
+Laser Guidance System is dead
-Seems simple it won't be.
+It is time for everything else